Verified Labels

 Report

-Reports published by governmental or non-governmental organizations, or research institutions (UN reports, HRW reports, university research, etc.).
-Can also be a video report by a non-media organization.
+This label is designed to refer to reports published by governmental or non-governmental organizations, or research institutions such as UN reports, HRW reports, Research institutional reports such as university research reports, etc...
+It can also be a video report by a non-media organization.

 Interview

-Interviews conducted for documentation purposes with survivors, witnesses, and others.
+This label is designed to refer to interviews conducted for documentation purposes with survivors, witnesses, and so on.

 Document